freeCodeCamp-2025-Summer-Hackathon/yellow-packet/doc/frontend.md

 - A page consisting of the PetGrid and PetFilter that allows you to scroll through and view pets with and without filters.
 - **Users** can view, filter, and favorite pets.

-### PetAboutMe.jsx
-- ALL ABOUT ME SECTIONS CAN AND SHOULD SHARE STYLES (for consistency)
-- This is the beige box in the FIGMA containing the pet's bio
-- The rest of the information should be found in the [PetMainInfo](#petmaininfojsx)

 ### PetCard.jsx
 - Represents a single clickable pet card containing the name, age, and a picture of a given pet.
 Clicking on the pet card should take you to that pet's [PetProfile](#petprofilejsx)